Thread#

 std::vector<int> data = {1, 2, 3};

-// data may be destroyed already!
+// function returns, data destroyed

 }